Duet3D/wiki-content/How_to_guides/Commissioning.md

   * If your config.g has [M501](/User_manual/Reference/Gcodes/M501) at the end, you can save the current heater settings by sending [M500](/User_manual/Reference/Gcodes/M500).
 This will save the current parameters to the sys/config-override.g on the SD card.
 M501 in config.g will load them at each reboot.
 * If you encounter any errors, see [User manual: Tuning the heater temperature control](/User_manual/Connecting_hardware/Heaters_tuning) for more details.

+> After confirming the operation of the heaters and to save and implement the changes you have made, you need to reset the Duet.
+If you edit then save the config.g, DWC should ask if you want to reset the Duet or re-run config.g.
+You can also press the "Reset" button on the Duet, or send `M999`, or re-run config.g by sending `M98 P"config.g"` in 'Control > Console'.
+{.is-info}

 # 7. Check Endstops

->Never connect an endstop wires from +3.3v to ground.
+> Never connect endstop wires from +3.3v to ground.
 This will create a short circuit and could damage the Duet.
 {.is-warning}

 When 'homing' your machine, each axis will move towards the end of its travel.
 It expects to trigger a switch, which will set the axis location.
 Simple microswitches, hall sensors or optical sensors can be used.